monk-io/docs/docs/publishing.md

 LOAD dependencies.yaml gizmotron.yaml
 ```

-If you wish to store your template files in a sub-directory, you still need to place a `MANIFEST` in the repo's top level directory and point it to your sub-directory.
+If you wish to store your Kit files in a sub-directory, you still need to place a `MANIFEST` in the repo's top level directory and point it to your sub-directory.

 Consider the following directory structure: